doda25-team9/operation/docs/assignments/a3-instructions.md

 ## Prerequisites
 You can either run this using Minikube or on the custom cluster deployed in previous assignment.

+The assignments ask for pre-deployed secrets, when using the monitoring stack it is important to set these.
+See the section under monitoring for more information.
+Here it is also outlined how to set an SMTP secret for the model service.
 ---

 ## Deployment Step 1: Option A: Production Cluster (Vagrant VMs)